 This fits into Shruthi’s crusade to take Bharatanatyam mainstream.
 “Indian classical dance is a structured art form, with its own grammar, its own vocabulary – much like Martha Graham’s style of dancing,” she said.
 “It is done being an exotic art form.
 It is time for it to take center stage with other dance forms as an art form and not only a cultural representation.”

-Shruthi is also a member of the Indian Dance Educators Association, a clearinghouse for all dance groups in the Washington DC metro area, and has served on its board and also works with the Asia Heritage Foundation presenting Fiesta Asia annually.
+Currently, Shruthi is the CEO of the Indian Dance Educators Association, a clearinghouse for all dance groups in the Washington DC metro area, and has served on its board and also works with the Asia Heritage Foundation presenting Fiesta Asia annually.